acts-project/acts/docs/howto/run_material_mapping.rst

    $ python3 <source>/Examples/Scripts/Python/geometry.py

-Ideally the following options should be use in the python file :
+Ideally the following options should be used in the python file :

 .. code-block::